zenml-io/zenml/examples/kubeflow_pipelines_orchestration/README.md

 your pipeline in Kubernetes pods (**Note**: the local Kubeflow Pipelines deployment requires more than 2 GB of RAM, so if you're using Docker Desktop make sure to update the resource limits in the preferences)
+* [Terrafom](https://www.terraform.io/downloads.html) to deploy a local Kubernetes cluster using K3D and install Kubeflow Pipelines on it.

 Next, we will install ZenML, get the code for this example and initialize a